Updated on January 16, 2023, with updated screenshots from H&R Block software for 2022 tax filing. If you use other tax software, see:

 We are done entering the non-deductible contribution to the Traditional IRA.
 Now the refund in progress should go back up.
 It was a refund of $2,434 when we first started.
 Now it’s a refund of $2,396.
 The difference of $38 is due to the tax on the extra $200 earned before the Roth conversion.

 If you only contributed *for* last year but you didn’t convert until the following year, remember to come back next year to finish the conversion part.

 Taxable Income from Backdoor Roth

 Tah-Dah!
 You got money into a Roth IRA through the backdoor when you aren’t eligible to contribute to it directly.
-You will pay tax on a small amount of earnings if you waited between contributions and conversion.
+You will pay tax on a small amount in earnings if you waited between contributions and conversion.
 That’s negligible relative to the benefit of having tax-free growth on your contributions for many years.

-No Management Fees
+Say No To Management Fees

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.